ijstartcanon-ts5322/maxproviders/index.rst

 - Hulu with Max add-on
 - DirecTV, Verizon, and others

-➡ Visit the official page: `https://www.max.com/providers`
+➡ Visit the official page: `HBO Max Login`

 Using the Max Providers Code
 ----------------------------